meg-gutshall/beer-snob/plan.md

 ## Purpose

-App users can look up different types of beer by style and learn more about each type.
+App users can choose from a predefined list to learn about different beer styles and their characteristics.

 ## Layout